Construction worker: Safety

-Construction safety is intended to ensure a safe environment for workers, who are required to be educated on safety at each site.
+The construction industry is a high-hazard sector, encompassing alteration and repair.
+Workers are exposed to various serious hazards, such as falling debris, unguarded machinery, heavy equipment, electrocutions, silica dust, and asbestos.
+Thus, construction safety is intended to ensure a safe environment for workers, who are required to be educated on safety at each site.
+Construction workers must remain vigilant by keeping work areas clear, learning safe lifting techniques, being aware of seasonal hazards, and regularly inspecting all equipment, among other preventive measures.

+All companies in the United States require workers to have an OSHA (Occupational Safety and Health Administration) certification to ensure safety on the worksite.
+In many cases, OSHA inspectors visit worksites to ensure that all safety protocols are in place to protect workers.
+Employers are also required by law to have an OSHA job safety poster.

+Publications have been issued by authorities to train construction workers on safe working, e.g., when using power tools.
+In some places such as Hong Kong it is an offence if the use of power tools (such as drills) produces excessive dust or noise and causes pollution.

+In India, the Building and Other Construction Workers Act 1996 regulates the employment and conditions of service of building and other construction workers and provides for safety, health and welfare measures.

 Examples of poor pay and working conditions for migrant workers

 In 2008, a Human Rights Watch report described unsafe and unfair working conditions in China and a failure on the part of the government to enforce labor standards in the construction industry.
 The International Labour Organization (ILO) estimated that, at the end of 2006, 90% of the 40 million construction workers in China were migrant workers.
 Many turned to work after their farming communities collapsed into poverty.

 In the United States, illegal immigrant labor is prevalent in the industry.
 Due to workers' questionable legal status, some employers commit crimes such as wage theft and violation of workplace standards, running little risk of consequences.
-Similar abuse occurred in Qatar during preparations for the 2022 FIFA World Cup where workers mostly from poor countries in the Indian Sub-continent work in desert conditions for as little as €6.20 a day.
+Similar abuse occurred in Qatar during preparations for the 2022 FIFA World Cup where workers, mostly from poor countries in the Indian subcontinent, worked in desert conditions for as little as €6.20 a day.